-The first 3.5 miles is the prime bighorn section of the trail.
+The first 3.5 miles is the prime bighorn section of trail.
 We’ve come to learn their seasonal preferences for different areas and can now usually predict where we’ll see the cliff loving acrobats.
 We keep a constant eye up to the cliffs and into each side canyon, which frequently leads to my tripping over rocks.
 The sheep always see us before we see them and they never seem weary of our presence.
-Generally they are perched in among the basalt cliffs where they are safe from cougars, not to mention slow, clumsy humans.
+Generally they are perched in among the basalt cliffs where they are safe from cougars, not to mention slow and clumsy humans.
 On cold winter days, we are most likely to find them sunning themselves just above the shade line.

 This lower stretch of the trail is a pleasant stroll with North Fork of Asotin Creek at your left and towering basalt cliffs to the right.
 Ponderosa pine dominate the dry coniferous forest here.
 If you are fortunate enough to visit in May and June, the hillsides are a brilliant green and wildflowers abound.
 Like with all streams in this arid region, you will want to keep a vigilant eye open for poison ivy which can occasionally be found in large clumps not far off the trail.
 You will be fine if you stay on the trail, just be careful if you step off trail to use the facilities!

 At 4 miles from the trailhead, the trail enters Umatilla National Forest where those with strong legs can continue another six miles up to Pinkham Butte.
 Jason backpacked this as a Boy Scout back in the 80’s.
 He has fond memories of blisters and losing a toe nail.
-Backpacking was a bit of a death march back in those days, now it is one of our favorite activities.
+Backpacking was a bit of a death march back in those days, but now it is one of Jason’s favorite activities.

 We’ve had many memorable trips up Asotin Creek over the years.
 It was here that Jason took me on my first backpack in 2011.
 We cobbled together some car camping gear (heavy) and a couple new external frame backpacks (which we hated and quickly got rid of) and set off for an easy trip up the creek to see how I’d like it.
 It poured down rain most of the weekend and I quickly realized that I could not do without a cup of hot coffee on a cold, wet morning.
 But with better gear, backpacking seemed like something I’d really enjoy.

-In November 2012, we took my mom, dad, uncle, and 83 year old grandpa up Asotin Creek for some wildlife spotting.
+In November 2012, we took my mom, dad, uncle, and 83 year old grandpa up Asotin Creek for some wildlife viewing.
 We saw five different groups of bighorn just above the trail that day.
 It was special for me getting to show family our trail and those magnificent bighorns.

 That same month, we took a student employee of mine out in search of bighorn.
 Miranda, who was working on her undergrad at Washington State University, had a deep passion for mammals.
 On a snowy November morning, we hiked Miranda four miles up the trail.
 We saw nothing… not a single thing.
 You could see the disappointment in Miranda’s body posture on the return hike.
-We were almost back to the trailhead when suddenly there was a loud crash to our right and then he was right there—no more than 15 feet away was the largest ram we had seen on trail.
-He ran onto the trail and stopped right in front of us.
+We were almost back to the trailhead when suddenly there was a loud crash to our right and there he was—no more than 15 feet away was the largest ram we had ever seen on trail.
+He ran onto the trail and stopped directly in front of us.
 I quietly told Miranda not to move or say anything.
 The ram stared at us for a few seconds and then ran a short distance up the hillside toward a group of bighorn we hadn’t yet seen.
 Then he turned and stood there, like he was posing for us.
 What a thrilling memory to share with someone who is now closing in on a PhD in wildlife biology.

 In 2017, my girlfriend Kelli texted me and said her eight your old daughter Addi was becoming more interested in the outdoors and really wanted to go on a hike.
-Intelligent and entertaining Addi later explained to me that she goes for walks in the mountains with her family, but that she wanted to go for a “real hike” without her little sister.
+Intelligent and entertaining, Addi later explained to me that she goes for walks in the mountains with her family, but that she wanted to go for a “real hike” without her little sister.
 Addi made it in 2.5 miles, no doubt fueled by her cheesy goldfish snacks.
-She never complained on the return hike, but occasionally asked how much further until the end.
+She never complained on the return hike, but occasionally asked how much further.
 I was proud of her for bagging 5 miles on her first “real hike”!
 It was a fun day out on the trail with these entertaining ladies.